University of La Verne — College of Law

 La Verne Law Fellows would assist in providing legal services to people who cannot afford attorneys via externships with local public interest organizations or participation in one of the law school's two clinics.
 Underserved members of the community would gain access to competent legal representation, and we believe that Fellows would be able to offer empathy, compassion, and a respect for diversity in addition to providing sound legal advice.

-All Paul D. Coverdell Fellows Program applicants are required to register with the Law School Data Assembly Service (LSDAS).
-LSDAS keeps records of letters of recommendation, transcripts, and the LSAT score.
+All Paul D. Coverdell Fellows Program applicants are required to register with the Law School Admission Council (LSAC) Credential Assembly Service (CAS).
+CAS keeps records of letters of recommendation, transcripts, and the LSAT score.
 Applicants must take the Law School Admission Test (LSAT) and have a Bachelor's degree or equivalent from an accredited college or university.
-We ask that students interested in being considered for the Coverdell Fellows Program apply by April 30, 2011 for enrollment in Fall 2011 and by November 15, 2011 for Spring 2012.
-Students are notified of acceptance approximately four to six weeks after their application is complete.
+We ask that students interested in being considered for the Coverdell Fellows Program apply by July 1, 2014 for enrollment in Fall 2014.
 Additionally, students who are admitted and who accept La Verne Law's offer of admission will be required to submit official transcripts directly to La Verne Law prior to registration for classes.
 A complete application to La Verne Law includes:

 For inquiries about Paul D. Coverdell Fellows Program, call 855.855.1961 x1440.